Abercarn

-Abercarn is a small town and community in Caerphilly county borough, Wales.
+Abercarn is a town and community in Caerphilly county borough, Wales.
 It is 10 miles (16 km) northwest of Newport on the A467 between Cwmcarn and Newbridge, within the historic boundaries of Monmouthshire.

 History

 An estate at Abercarn was owned by the ironmaster Richard Crawshay; in 1808, it passed to his son-in-law, the industrialist and politician Benjamin Hall.

 The district was traditionally associated with the coal mining collieries, ironworks and tinplate works of the South Wales coalfield and South Wales Valleys, although all have now closed; the town, which lies in the middle portion of the Ebbw valley, being situated on the south-eastern flank of the once great mining region of Glamorgan and Monmouthshire.

 On 11 September 1878, an underground explosion at the Prince of Wales Colliery killed 268 coal miners.

 Local government

 The area was part of the ancient Monmouthshire parish of Mynyddislwyn until the late 19th century.
 In 1892 a local board of health and local government district of Abercarn was formed.
 This became Abercarn urban district in 1894, governed by an urban district council of twelve members.
 Under the Local Government Act 1972 the urban district was abolished in 1974, becoming part of the borough of Islwyn, Gwent.
 Further local government organisation in 1996 placed the area in the county borough of Caerphilly.
 The former urban district corresponds to the three communities of Abercarn, Crumlin and Newbridge.